-The Company is unable to predict what action, if any, might be taken in the future by the USAO against either the Company, its subsidiary, or its employees as a result of the matters that are the subject of the investigation, or the outcome of the qui tam action filed in the U.S. District Court of Massachusetts.
-In the event the Company's operations are found to be violative of an applicable civil or criminal statute, the Company may be subject to civil and/or criminal fines and penalties, including possible exclusion from federal healthcare programs, and/or be required to enter into a corporate integrity or other settlement agreement with the government, any of which could have a material effect on its business.
+The Company is unable to predict what action, if any, might be taken in the future by the USAO against either the Company, its subsidiary, or its employees as a result of the matters that are the subject of the investigation.
+However, the government's decision not to intervene in the qui tam litigation against 180 Medical may indicate that no further action will be taken.
+In the event the Company's operations are nevertheless found to be violative of an applicable civil or criminal statute, the Company may be subject to civil and/or criminal fines and penalties, including possible exclusion from federal healthcare programs, and/or be required to enter into a corporate integrity or other settlement agreement with the government, any of which could have a material effect on its business.
 Because the USAO investigation is ongoing and in the early stages, the Company cannot reasonably estimate a range of possible losses.